stom66/cannon-collider-visualiser/README.md

     npx vite
     ```

 This will start a development server using Vite, and you should see the demo running in your browser at `http://localhost:8101`.

+Use your mouse to navigate the viewport:

+* Left-click to **rotate**
+* Right-click to **move**
+* Scroll to **zoom**

 ## Switching colliders

-At current, the JSON file is hardcoded to `src/colliders.json`.
-To use your own colliders either overwrite this file with your own.
+by default the file `src/colliders.json` is loaded.
+To use your own colliders either overwrite this file with your own or update the import statement in `_main.ts` at line #69.

-ToDo: add drop-in file support?

 ### Sources